Australia Subclass 485 Visa – Guide 2026 + Stay-Back Calculator | Guide to Heights QEAC #10439

 • Log in or create your account at ImmiAccount ↗

-• Select: Temporary Graduate Visa (Subclass 485) — Post-Higher Education Work stream
+• Select Temporary Graduate Visa (Subclass 485) — Post-Higher Education Work stream

-• Submit the application well before your 6-month deadline (AEST applies)
+• Submit well before your 6-month deadline

 Step 4 — After Lodgement